knpuniversity/javascript/knpu/project-planning.md

 - the extra dot selectors (click.tooltip) used in Bootstrap are just namespaced
   events: have no affect, except you can unbind them all later
 - first argument to $.extend is modified
+- Grunt: configuring Tasks: Globbing patterns (**)
+- maybe put leaderboard on the homepage at the end?